 Underinsured Motorist Coverage

-On the other hand, underinsured motorist coverage is designed to help pay for the difference between the other driver’s total insurance and your loses.
+On the other hand, underinsured motorist coverage is designed to help pay for the difference between the other driver’s total insurance and your losses.
 If your total losses are $60,000 but the other driver only has $50,000 in liability coverage, the remaining $10,000 will be paid of by the underinsured motorist coverage.
 Keep in mind that this type of insurance is not mandatory or required in any state, but it is always optional and should be offered by the insurance company.